Putting 3D Spatially Sparse Networks on a Diet: Experiment

-\textbf{Global pruning is better than local pruning.} We visualize the performance vs. network size graph on Figure~\ref{fig:ablation}.
+We visualize the performance vs. network size graph on Figure~\ref{fig:ablation}.
 Global pruning that prunes the entire network weights perform better than local pruning that prunes the same percentage of weights from each layer.
 For instance, `34C+L1G' shows smaller drop in performance than `34C+L1L'.
 This is common in all backbone networks and we will explain this in the next paragraph.